lat-lon/deegree-workshop/README.md

 3. Import project "Protected_Sites_DS_Version_4_Example.hale" into HALE workbench

-4. Start the "Export transformed data" function and select “WFS-T” as destination using one of the WFS endpoints
+4. Start the "Export transformed data" function and select “WFS-T” as destination using one of the WFS endpoints configured.

 # Part 4 - Retrieve data ![image alt text](resources/image_10.png)